-'''

-temp array (shape, dtype, strides=None, dependencies=None)
+temp_array (shape, dtype, strides=None, offset=0, nbytes=None, dependencies=None)

-'''

-Creates an Array on GPU with given shape, dtype and strides.
+Creates an Array on GPU with given shape, dtype, strides, offset and nbytes (see array() for details).
 In order to reduce the memory footprint of the program, the temporary array manager will allow these arrays to overlap.
 Two arrays will not overlap, if one of them was specified in dependencies for the other one.
 For a list of values dependencies takes, see the reference entry for TemporaryManager.